Skip to main content

 Capture performance baselines for comparison

 You need to identify some of your most significant KPIs, such as page load times, response times, availability, CPU usage, memory usage, and conversion rates, and set a baseline performance range for each.
-This will show how your in-progress migration is doing, and most importantly, help you understand and determine when the migration is complete and successful.
+This will show how your in-progress migration is doing and, most importantly, help you understand and determine when the migration is complete and successful.

 Identify the right applications for migration